 The potent AuroraBlue® blueberries only come from the Denali region in Northern Alaska.
-These are truly “wild” blueberries and beyond organic in purity.
-FDA test methods detected absolutely no pesticides or herbicides in these berries and virtually undetectable levels of heavy metals.
+These are truly “wild” blueberries and USDA certified organic.

-And here’s the most exciting part - scientific testing has shown that AuroraBlue® contains 8 to 10 times more anthocyanins than regular wild blueberries.
+And here’s the most exciting part ? scientific testing has shown that AuroraBlue® contains up to 8 to 10 times more anthocyanins than regular wild blueberries.

 Why are these blueberries so potent?